sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 🟠 >

 **Square grid to Diamond grid (quad based)**
-- Un-Subdivide and in the pop up window, set Iterations to 1
+- Un-Subdivide and in the pop-up window, set Iterations to 1
 - Poke Faces then Tris to Quads
 - Armored Vitaly Poke (best result)(Armored scripts addon)